Key takeaways

 Non-prescription alternatives for reducing anxiety and aiding sleep include cognitive behavioral therapy, music interventions, lavender oil, melatonin, and valerian.

-Switching from Ativan to an alternative requires consultation with a healthcare provider, a strong emotional support system, a positive mindset, and possibly tapering the dose to avoid withdrawal symptoms.
+Switching from Ativan to an alternative requires consultation with a healthcare provider, a strong emotional support system, and possibly tapering the dose to avoid withdrawal symptoms.

 What can I take in place of Ativan?